 By and large, Prometheus welcomes the change to open access.
-It replaces the traditional subscription model whereby libraries - usually large institutional libraries - paid publishers for annual access to an academic journal.
+It replaces the traditional subscription model whereby libraries – usually large institutional libraries – paid publishers for annual access to an academic journal.
 The model had become threadbare, ill-suited to the expansion of higher education and academic publication.
 It was iniquitous that staff and students at richer universities in richer countries should have more access to academic literature than those at poorer institutions in poorer countries.
 And it was iniquitous that publishers sold libraries subscriptions not to individual journals but to big bundles of hundreds, regularly adjusted by algorithm to be those most critical to each institution’s requirements – and priced accordingly.

 Of course, the over-riding argument in favour of open access is an ethical one, that knowledge should be freely available to all.
 This argument is reinforced by the observation that all have often paid for the knowledge in the sense that the taxpayer funds much university research.
 It follows that government research councils are strongly in favour of open access.
-Indeed, UK research councils now insist that publicly-funded research must be published as open access.
+Indeed, UK research councils now insist that publicly funded research must be published as open access.
 When compulsion is reckoned necessary to force the public to do what is supposed to be in the public interest, it is time to inspect the situation a little more closely.

 Who else benefits from open access?
 Well, academic publishers do.
 The industry publishing academic journals is huge, immensely profitable and has been the subject of a Prometheus debate not so long ago.
 The debate’s proposition paper (Harvie et al., 2013), highly critical of the large academic publishers, has received 11,393 ‘views’, more than any other Prometheus paper and apparently more than any other paper published in any of the immense stable of Taylor & Francis journals.
 Sweet irony.
 The industry is dominated by an oligopoly of just five firms, prima facie evidence of a threat to public welfare.
 These firms have no particular objection to being paid in advance for each paper they publish by means of the article processing charge (APC) usually associated with open access.
 This can be serious money.
 Consequently, APCs are generally paid by institutions or research funders rather than by authors.